BretFisher/udemy-docker-mastery/dockerfiles/README.md

 #### Summary

 So to recap an `ENTRYPOINT` allows you to configure the default executable for the container which can be extended with additional `CMD` options.
-Doing so allows you to create custom Dockerfiles for cli tools and your own scripts.
+Doing so allows you to create custom Dockerfiles for command-line tools and your own scripts.
 You'll get more practice in future lectures and learn how to modify `ENTRYPOINT` and CMD at runtime.

 Resources